 Since snake plants are native to tropical regions in Africa, they prefer warm temperatures to thrive and grow.
 Keep the air temperature between 60-90ºF.
 You should also keep your plant away from any hot or cold drafts.

 Snake plants prefer moderate humidity, such as that found in the average home.
 Unless your home is extremely dry, you won’t need to use a humidifier or mist your plant.
+Under ideal growing conditions, you may even notice your snake plant producing flowers.

 While snake plants can survive a wide range of lighting conditions, they prefer bright, indirect light.
 This light will provide them with the energy they need to grow.